Country Guide: Egypt

 - Wooden crates in air or sea shipments must be fumigated.

-- Diplomatic missions and some international organizations must apply for duty and tax exemptions on personal effects (approximately 7 to 21 working days).
+- Diplomatic organizations and some international organizations must apply for duty and tax exemptions on personal effects (approximately 7 to 21 working days).

-- Only Diplomats may import cars older than 1 year of age.
+- Only diplomats may import cars older than 12 months of age.

-- The Temporary registration must be obtained by the shipper.
+- The temporary registration must be obtained by the owner of the goods.

-- Shipper must pay applicable fees upon delivery.
+- Owner of the goods must pay applicable fees upon delivery.

 - Animals suspected of having rabies will be quarantined; charges will apply.